smtcoq/smtcoq/README.md

-The theories that are currently supported by these commands are `QF_UF` (theory of equality), `QF_LIA` (linear integer arithmetic), `QF_IDL` (differential logic) and their combinations.
+The theories that are currently supported by these commands are `QF_UF` (theory of equality), `QF_LIA` (linear integer arithmetic), `QF_IDL` (integer difference logic), and their combinations.

 ##### veriT as a Coq decision procedure